TERREMEMBER/znbase/docs/content/v2.1/deploy/enterprise-edition/install-admin-console/default.md

   </li>
 </ul>

-YugabyteDB universes and clusters are created and managed using the Yugabyte Platform.
-The default option to install Yugabyte Platform on a host machine that is connected to the Internet.
+ZNbaseDB universes and clusters are created and managed using the ZNbase Platform.
+The default option to install ZNbase Platform on a host machine that is connected to the Internet.

 ## Step 1.
 Install Replicated

-Connect to the Yugabyte Platform instance and do the following.
+Connect to the ZNbase Platform instance and do the following.

 - Install Replicated.